 However, these are really only minor quibbles with what is essentially a vast array of information packed into quite a short and very readable book.
 There are some fascinating and curious details, such as the stories of the surgeons who travelled on ships to the West Indies, who not only became involved in treating pirates and privateers, but also benefitted from some of the booty from piracy, several becoming quite rich in the process.

-As the author states (p.96), “disease and death were the undesirable but inescapable consequences of imperialism” but also that “the global spread of epidemics transformed modern medicine and led to the birth of modern public health.”
-The two way traffic of this story is made clear through out the book, at least for those countries who were the colonisers – their activities spread diseases and led to their own people (mainly military) suffering, but at home they benefitted from new drugs, new treatments, and the experiences of those who travelled the world.
+As the author states (96), ‘disease and death were the undesirable but inescapable consequences of imperialism’, but also ‘the global spread of epidemics transformed modern medicine and led to the birth of modern public health’.
+The two-way traffic of this story is made clear throughout the book, at least for those countries who were the colonisers – their activities spread diseases and led to their own people (mainly military) suffering, but at home they benefitted from new drugs, new treatments and the experiences of those who travelled the world.